skills17/phpunit-helpers/README.md

 For example, if your normal test contains a check to search the list of all countries by 'Sw*', copy the test into an extra test and change the search string to 'Ca*'.
-Since the competitors will not know the extra test, it would detect statically returned values that were just returned to satisfy the 'Sw*' tests.
+Since the competitors will not know the extra test, it would detect statically returned values that were returned to simply satisfy the 'Sw*' tests instead of actually implement the search logic.

 Extra tests are detected by their namespace, which should contain `\Extra\`.
 That means, if your normal test is in the `Skills17\CountriesApp\Test` namespace, the extra test could be in